Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Solution for "Dead" Space

 The wasted "dead" space under stairs offers a great place to carve out additional storage when you're living small.
-This particular idea expands kitchen storage--use it for kitchenware overflow, pantry items, pet supplies or as a wine closet.
+This particular idea expands kitchen storage—use it for kitchenware overflow, pantry items, pet supplies, or as a wine closet.
 Using the cleat system, install an upper shelf as a countertop.
-To keep the need for carpentry to a minimum, purchase tracks, brackets and shelves for the lower portion.
+To keep the need for carpentry to a minimum, purchase tracks, brackets, and shelves for the lower portion.
 Leave the shelves open or gather two rod pocket curtain panels on a tension rod placed just below the top shelf.

 This idea creates extra storage no matter where your staircase is located.
-It makes a cute mini-library for books, a place to tuck away toys, DVDs and other household clutter.
+It makes a cute mini-library for books, or a place to tuck away toys, DVDs and other household clutter.
 To organize smaller items, place them in labeled plastic bins.
 That way, you'll always be able to find what you need!

 Space Planning at Its Best

 Who says you can't get everything you need in a small room?
 This living/dining room is the perfect example of proper furniture choices and placement.
 You have a couch, sizable coffee table and chair to anchor the room.
 A wall-mounted television frees up surface space.
 A low credenza under the TV gives you a lovely place to display accessories and store things below.
 The bookcase give you more display and storage.
 The contemporary table and chairs are a great place for an intimate dinner for two or a spot to finish up paperwork at the end of the day.

 The Ultimate in Space Planning!